East Smoky Minor Hockey Association Bylaws

 The Executive Board of the Association shall consist of the President, Vice-President, Secretary, Treasurer, Registrar, League Director.

-c) The Executive shall ensure that all funds belonging to the Association are deposited at an appropriate financial institution.
-No funds shall be withdrawn without the signature of two (2) designated members of the Executive;
+c) The Executive shall ensure that all funds belonging to the association are deposited at an appropriate financial institution.
+No funds shall be withdrawn without the signature of two designated members of the Executive:

 e) Shall attend the Annual General Meeting and present a yearly report.

-g) Shall serve a (1) year term with the exception of the President who shall serve two (2) year term;
+g) Shall serve a one year term with the exception of the President who shall serve 2 year term:

 h) Shall attend the annual ice user meeting to book ice times.

-4.02.2 The Members may, by resolution passed by a majority of the votes cast at a general meeting of Members duly called for that purpose, remove any Executive member before the expiration of his/her term of office and may, by a majority of votes cast at the meeting, elect any person in his stead for the remainder of the term of the Executive so removed.
+4.02.2 The members may, by resolution passed by a majority of the votes cast at a general meeting of members, duly called for that purpose, remove and Executive member before the expiration of their term of the Executive so removed.

-4.02.3 The Board may, by a two-thirds (2/3) vote , remove an executive member who, in the opinion of the Board has been or is being remiss or neglectful of duty or by conduct tending to impair his usefulness and or discretion as an Executive.
+4.02.3 The board may, by a two-thirds vote, remove and executive member who, in the opinion of the board has been or is being remiss or neglectful of duty or by conduct tending to impair his usefulness and or discretion as an Executive.

-4.02.4 The Board may, by a two-thirds (2/3) vote, remove an Executive member who has been found guilty of having failed to abide by the rules and regulations of the Hockey Canada, Hockey Alberta, the Association and the league in which the Association operates.
+4.02.4 The board may, by a two-thirds vote, remove and Executive member who has been found guilty of having failed to abide by the rules and regulations of the ‘CHA, AAHA, the association and the league in which the Association operates.

-4.03.1 Unless authorized by the executive, at any meeting, no officer or member of the Association shall receive any remuneration for his services.
+4.03.1 Unless authorized by the executive, at any meeting no officer or member of the association shall receive any remuneration for his service.

 a) Shall have the authority to enforce the Bylaws, Policies and Procedures established by the Association;